Review: Icelandair Saga Lounge - Perfect for Unwinding

 Showers and Toilets

 Icelandair Saga Lounge has toilets for males and females inside the lounge.
 They were clean inside.
 There were also showers for passengers who wished to freshen up before a long flight.
-The use of shower facilities comes with free use of towels and toiletries from Blue Lagoon.
+The use of shower facilities comes with unrestricted use of towels and toiletries from Blue Lagoon.

 Wi-Fi